 - Vivian Heldon (Jan Sterling, Ace in the Hole, Johnny Belinda).
 The murder victim.
 A young, attractive “dancer” with a lot of “boyfriends”.
-Her body is found months after her disappearance.
+Her body is found months after she disappears.
 Then, It’s revealed that she was pregnant.
 And the father of the unborn child is likely the murderer.

 - Henry Shanway (Marshall Thompson, It!
 The Terror from Beyond Space, Clarence the Cross-Eyed Lion).
-A young man whose car was stolen, the night his father miscarried.
+A young man whose car was stolen.
 Stolen by the murder victim.
-And he was in the car inebriated as well – something he initially hides from the police.
+And he was in the car inebriated as well.
+Something he initially hides from the police.
 And causes them to suspect him of the murder.
-Later, he’s arrested for it.
+Later, the police arrest him.